DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

     Park and Wolfram 2019; Pan et al. 2019; Doerr et al. 2019; Druskat 2019; Katz, Bouquin, et al. 2019).

--   **Slow adoption of Research Software Engineers as a profession**:
+-   **Slow adoption of Research Software Engineering as a profession**:
     Career options for research software work are not fully determined, although career paths are emerging in some regions.
 Initially, the RSE initiative in the UK has made progress in this area, and RSE